-On Sunday I had the huge pleasure of photographing Tiffany and William’s wonderful Norton House Hotel wedding day.
+Recently I had the huge pleasure of shooting Tiffany and William’s Norton House Hotel wedding photos.
 I’d filmed Avril and Dean’s Norton House Hotel wedding only two weeks previously, and the weather had been beautiful.
 In true Scottish fashion, the weather was pretty wet, windy and miserable for Tiff and Willy’s wedding day.
 Never mind, the Garden Suite is a lovely venue for your wedding day regardless of the weather!

 I arrived for this Norton House Hotel wedding in the morning to take photos of the preparations of the girls and the boys.
 All was calm and serene with the girls, plenty of champagne sipping and a nice and relaxed atmosphere.
 With the boys, it was more a scene of organised chaos, with the typical uncertainty of how to tie a cravat, lace-up shoes and tighten up the kilt.
 A great atmosphere though and really good fun to be there!